Today's story is "King Midas"

 Written and introduced by Michael Molyneux

 (First shown on BBC1)

 (These programmes are linked with the English Law series broadcast on Thursdays, 6.30 pm, Radio 3: Study.
 For details of booklet see page 22)

 Reporting the world tonight

-John Timpson and Peter Woods with MARTIN BELL , MICHAEL BLAKEY
+John Timpson and Peter Woods with Martin Bell, Michael Blakey, Michael Clayton,

 Tom Mangold, Michael Sullivan, David Tindall, Richard Whitmore and the correspondents, at home and abroad, of BBC News

 The High Chaparral is the home of a pioneer family in the newly won West: is the prize the settlers must hold against outlaws and Indians; and spells adventure in the wild Arizona territory of 1870.